shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 1. Look at the Visualizations panel on the right side
 2. Find and click the "Card" icon (looks like a rectangle with "123" inside)
 3. An empty card appears on your canvas
+4. In the Data panel (far right), expand Employees table
+5. Find your measure "Total Employees"